Copy and paste the below script into your own website or blog to embed this book.

 Now Mozia.
 The island was owned by the Whitaker family (see the introduction), whose villa is now an excellent archaeological museum.
 It contains the celebrated Giovane di Mozia, a fifth-century statue of a young man which has been tentatively attributed to Pheidias.

-John Julius Norwich is the author of more than twenty books, including the New York Times bestseller Absolute Monarchs.
+John Julius Norwich was the author of more than twenty books, including the New York Times bestseller Absolute Monarchs.
 He began his career in the British foreign service, but resigned his diplomatic post to become a writer.
-He is a former chairman of the Venice in Peril Fund and the honorary chairman of the World Monuments Fund.
+He was a chairman of the Venice in Peril Fund and the honorary chairman of the World Monuments Fund.
+John Julius Norwich died in 2018.